2019 VENDOR GUIDELINES

 Links to approved items for purchase

 The submission of the Vendor Application serves as the vendor’s agreement to abide by the rules of the Market, enforced by market management.
-Violations of the rules of the RRM may be grounds for warnings, dismissal, or both.
+Upon orientation, vendors will be asked to initial on the enforcement record.
+Policy are enforced by the market manager.

 All complaints must be addressed in writing to the Market Manager.
 All complaints will be reviewed by the Market Manager who will work with market management to address and resolve the complaint.